upstash/hackerdigest/README.md

 ## Feature Pipeline

-[ ] - Create a newsletter with Resend and send it every 24 hour to users.
+[ ] - Create a newsletter with Resend and send it every 24 hour to users!